Stochastic differential equations driven by fractional Brownian motion and Poisson point process: Introduction

 The main purpose of this paper is to find the minimum conditions on the function $b$ under which the SDE (\ref{SDE0}) is well posed, in both weak and strong sense.
-In the case when $L\equiv0$, the SDE (\ref{SDE0}) becomes one driven by an (additive) fBM and the similar issues was investigated by Nualart-Ouknine \cite{NO} and Hu-Nualart-Song \cite{HN}.
+In the case when $L\equiv0$, the SDE (\ref{SDE0}) becomes one driven by an (additive) fBM and the similar issues were investigated by Nualart and Ouknine \cite{NO} and Hu, Nualart and Song \cite{HN}.
 One of the main results is that, unlike the ordinary differential equation case, the well-posedness of the SDE can be established under only some integrability conditions, and in particular, no Lipschitz continuity is required for uniqueness.
 The main idea is to use a Krylov-type estimate to obtain a comparison theorem, whence the pathwise uniqueness.
-Such a scheme was utilized by Gy\"ongy-Pardoux \cite{GyongyPard} when studying the quasi-linear SPDEs, and has been a frequently used tool to treat the SDEs with non-Lipschitz coefficients, as an alternative to the well known Yamada-Watanabe Theorem.
-In fact, this method is even more crucial in the current case, as the usual Yamada-Watanabe Theorem type of argument does not seem to work due to the lack of independent increment property of an fBM.
+Such a scheme was utilized by Gy\" ongy and Pardoux \cite{GyongyPard} when studying the quasi-linear SPDEs, and has been a frequently used tool to treat the SDEs with non-Lipschitz coefficients, as an alternative to the well-known Yamada--Watanabe theorem.
+In fact, this method is even more crucial in the current case, as the usual Yamada--Watanabe theorem type of argument does not seem to work due to the lack of independent increment property of an fBM.

 The main difficulty in the study of SDE (\ref{SDE0}), however, is the presence of the jumps.
-In the case when $H>1/2$, Mishura and Nualart \cite{MN} studied the existence of weak solution of SDE (\ref{SDE0}) with $L\equiv0$, but the coefficient $b$ has finitely many discontinuous points, but otherwise H\"older continuous.
-Our result, among other things, in a sense extends their result to a more general case with countably many discontinuities.
-More importantly, we remove the extra assumption that $H<(1+\sqrt{5})/4$ in \cite{MN} when the number of jumps is finite.
+In the case when $H>1/2$, Mishura and Nualart \cite{MN} studied the existence of weak solution of SDE (\ref{SDE0}) with $L\equiv0$, and the coefficient $b$ is allowed to have finitely many discontinuities in its spatial variable $x$.
+By a simple transformation (e.g., setting $\tilde X=X-L$), our result in a sense extends their result to a more general case in which $b$ possesses countably many discontinuities in $x$.
+More importantly, we remove the extra assumption that $H<(1+\sqrt {5})/4$ in \cite{MN} when the number of jumps is finite.
 To our best knowledge, the fractional calculus applying to SDE driven by both fBM and Poisson point process is new.